kdunphe/README-generator/ReadMe-Demo.md

 # README-Demo
   ## Description
-  This is a quick demonstration of this project.
+  This is just a quick demonstration of the project.

   ## Table of Contents
   * [Installation](#installation)